 Choose a table and seating:

 This sounds silly to make a big deal out of, but for real it is where the dinner will be had.
 Think outside the box though.
 Don’t just think you need some special farmhouse table or rustic seating arrangement.
 If you are doing it indoors at someone’s home who already has a table, just make sure they have room to accommodate guests and enough chairs.
 I also always keep a chair or two on hand in case a friend brings an unexpected guest.
+Outdoor hanging chairs are aesthetically pleasing and a great choice for additional seating.
 The more the merrier right?

 Give everyone a part to play: